 Window Coverings

-When selecting your window treatments, determine the main function of your dining area.
-Today, most dining rooms are more casual and multi-functional.
+When selecting your window treatments, determine the main function of this area.
+Today, most of these rooms are more casual and multi-functional.
 You should also consider the size of your windows before selecting your window coverings.

 Layering your window curtains or draperies will create a complete and finished look.
 Aside from aesthetics, also consider the energy efficiency of your window coverings, so the color and the fabric or material choice should also be a factor.